-which implies that the perturbed inclusion is still $\alpha$ and the perturbed differential is still $d_\Omega$ on $\Omega(C_M)$ by formulas in Appendix~\ref{sec:chpl}.
-Hence the proposition is proved. \end{Proof}
+which implies that the perturbed inclusion is still $\alpha$ and the perturbed differential is still $d_\Omega$ on $\Omega C_M$ by formulas in Appendix~\ref{sec:chpl}.
+Hence the proposition is proved.

+\remark It follows from this Proposition that the endomorphism dg algebra $\End(k^\stab)$ is homotopic to $\Omega C_M$.
+One can easily prove that the homology of $\Omega C_M$ is $\wedge^*(V)$ assuming that $W$ vanishes on scalars and linear terms.
+The minimal model $A_\infty$ algebras on $\End(k^\stab)$ has been studied by Dyckerhoff and here we could use $\Omega C_M$ to obtain similar results.

-\paragraph In view of the two propositions~\ref{prop:compact_generator}, ~\ref{prop:same} above it is plausible to expect a new proof of the fact that $k^\stab$ is a generator for $[\MF(R,W)]$.
+\paragraph{Discussion on generating results.} The two propositions~\ref{prop:compact_generator}, ~\ref{prop:same} above suggest a new homological proof of the fact that $k^\stab$ is a generator for $[\MF(R,W)]$.
 Indeed it is a direct consequence of these two propositions that $k^\stab$ weakly generates $[\MF(R,W)]$, i.e. its right orthogonal full subcategory is trivial.

-However it does not imply that $k^\stab$ classically generates $[\MF(R,W)]$ as the category $[\MF(R,W)]$ does not admit arbitrary coproducts (and hence Theorem~\ref{thm:rn} does not apply).
-The problem here is that the subcategory $\Tw^b(C_M)$ might not be compact in $\Tw(C_M)$.
+However it does not imply that $k^\stab$ classically generates $[\MF(R,W)]$.
+The problem here is the subcategory $\Tw^b(C_M)$ might not be compact in $\Tw(C_M)$.
 Indeed we show that this is equivalent to the condition that the object $k^\stab$ classically generates $[\MF(R,W)]$.
-We need the following theorem (which can be found in~\cite{Neeman}) that characterizes compact objects. \begin{Theorem} Let $\cD$ be a triangulated category with arbitrary coproduct.
+We need the following theorem (which can be found in~\cite{Neeman}) that characterizes compact objects. \begin{theorem} Let $\cD$ be a triangulated category with arbitrary coproduct.
 Moreover, assume that $\cD$ is compactly generated by a set of compact objects $\cE$.
-Then an object of $\cD$ is compact if and only if it is a direct summand of an iterated extension of copies of objects of $\cE$ shifted in both directions. \end{Theorem}
+Then an object of $\cD$ is compact if and only if it is a direct summand of an iterated extension of copies of objects of $\cE$ shifted in both directions. \end{theorem}

-\begin{Proposition} The full subcategory $[\Tw^b(C_M)]$ of $[\Tw(C_M)]$ is compact if and only if $k^\stab\cong D\Psi (\Omega(C_M))$ classically generates $[\MF(R,W)]$. \end{Proposition}
+\begin{proposition} The full subcategory $[\Tw^b(C_M)]$ of $[\Tw(C_M)]$ is compact if and only if $k^\stab\cong D\Psi (\Omega C_M)$ classically generates $[\MF(R,W)]$. \end{proposition}